Getting Started

 Click on Printers under Print Servers, right click ‘Add Printer‘, select TCP/IP and add the IP address of your printer.

-Deploy Printers to users using Active Directory GPO
+Deploy Printers using Active Directory GPO

 You can use Active Directory Group Policy to deploy printers to your users.